-In Colorado, after you fall behind in property taxes, the county treasurer can hold a tax lien auction.
-The lien on your home is then sold to the highest bidder.
+In Colorado, after you fall behind in property taxes, the county treasurer (or its agent) can hold a tax lien auction, often on the Internet.
+The tax lien on your home is then sold to the highest bidder.
 The winning bidder gets a certificate of purchase and the right to collect the delinquent amounts from you.
-Eventually, the purchaser of the lien can obtain title to the home if you don't pay off the past-due amounts, plus interest and costs.
+You get the opportunity to pay off the overdue amounts, plus interest, and "redeem" the home within a specified amount of time.
+But eventually, the purchaser of the lien can obtain title to the property if you don't pay off the past-due amounts, plus interest and costs.

-You get a three-year redemption period following the sale during which you can redeem the property (Colo.
+In Colorado, you get a three-year redemption period following the sale during which you can redeem the property.
+(Colo.
 Rev. Stat. § 39-11-120).
-If you haven't redeemed after three years, the holder of the certificate of purchase can apply to the treasurer for title to your home and receive a treasurer’s deed to the property.
+If you haven't redeemed after three years, the holder of the certificate of purchase can apply to the treasurer for title to your home and get a deed to the home.

-When your right to redeem ends.
-You can redeem at any time before the treasurer signs the treasurer's deed giving title to the purchaser (Colo.
+You can redeem at any time before the treasurer signs the treasurer's deed giving title to the purchaser.
+(Colo.
 Rev. Stat. § 39-12-103).

-Even though you get at least three years before you’ll lose your home after a tax lien sale, in most cases, it is better to take action before you even become delinquent on your taxes to make them more affordable.
-For example, you could:
+Even though you'll get a redemption period after a Colorado tax lien sale, in most cases, it's better to take action before you become delinquent on your taxes to make them more affordable.
+You could, for example:

 If you want more information about property tax and redemption laws in Colorado, consider talking to a foreclosure lawyer, tax lawyer, or real estate lawyer who has experience with property tax issues.
 To learn more about property taxes and other aspects of homeownership in general, get Nolo's Essential Guide to Buying Your First Home by Ilona Bray, J.D., Attorney Ann O'Connell, and Marcia Stewart.